davidmalcolm/pygccjit/doc/topics/contexts.rst

    The top-level of the API is the `gccjit.Context` class.

    A `gccjit.Context` instance encapsulates the state of a compilation.
-   It goes through two states:

-      * "initial", during which you can set up options on it, and add types, functions and code, using the API below.
+   You can set up options on it, and add types, functions and code.
-        Invoking `compile` on it transitions it to the "after compilation" state.
+   Invoking :py:meth:`gccjit.Context.compile` on it gives you a :py:class:`gccjit.Result`.

-      * "after compilation"

-    .. py:method:: set_str_option(opt, val)

-       Set a string option of the context; see :py:class:`gccjit.StrOption` for notes on the options and their meanings.

-       :param opt: Which option to set
-       :type opt: :py:class:`gccjit.StrOption`
-       :param str val: The new value

-    .. py:method:: set_bool_option(opt, val)

-       Set a boolean option of the context; see :py:class:`gccjit.BoolOption` for notes on the options and their meanings.

-       :param opt: Which option to set
-       :type opt: :py:class:`gccjit.BoolOption`
-       :param str val: The new value

-    .. py:method:: set_int_option(opt, val)

-       Set an integer option of the context; see :py:class:`gccjit.IntOption` for notes on the options and their meanings.

-       :param opt: Which option to set
-       :type opt: :py:class:`gccjit.IntOption`
-       :param str val: The new value

     .. py:method:: get_type(type_enum)